Participate in a Study!

 Rehabilitation and Augmentation Lab

-Summary: In this experiment, participants are asked to come into the Rehabilitation and Augmentation Lab, located in the Engineering Gateway Building, at the University of California, Irvine.
-Participants will be asked to walk on a treadmill while wearing an ankle exoskeleton on one of their legs.
-We will place sensors on your legs to record how you walk, as well as your muscle activity.
+Summary: In this experiment, you will be asked to come into the Rehabilitation and Augmentation Lab, located in the Engineering Gateway Building, at the University of California, Irvine.
+You will be asked to walk on a treadmill while wearing an ankle exoskeleton on your intact leg.
+We will place sensors on your legs and body to record how you walk.
 You will also be asked to wear a mask over your head to measure your breathing.
-Experiments may last up to 4 hours, including up to 120 minutes of total walking with breaks.
+Experiments may last up to 4 hours, including up to 60 minutes of total walking with breaks.

 Eligibility criteria: